 Advise the patient to read the FDA-approved patient labeling (Medication Guide).

-Advise patients to stop taking Modafinil tablets and to notify their physician right away if they develop a rash, hives, mouth sores, blisters, peeling skin, trouble swallowing or breathing, or a related allergic phenomenon.
+Advise patients to stop taking Modafinil and to notify their physician right away if they develop a rash, hives, mouth sores, blisters, peeling skin, trouble swallowing or breathing, or a related allergic phenomenon.

 Driving and Dangerous Activities